Emmanuel Stephens

-Emmanuel Lavar Stephens (born February 17, 1987) is an American football defensive end who is currently a free agent.
-He was signed by the Atlanta Falcons as an undrafted free agent in 2010.
-He played college football at Ole Miss.
+Emmanuel Lavar Stephens (born February 17, 1987) is an American former professional football player who was a defensive end in the National Football League (NFL).
+He played college football for the Ole Miss Rebels and was signed by the Atlanta Falcons as an undrafted free agent in 2010.

 College career

-Stephens started his college football career at two-year community college Blinn College in Brenham, Texas where he played in 2006 and 2007.
+Stephens started his college football career at two-year community college Blinn College in Brenham, Texas, where he played in 2006 and 2007.
 While at Blinn, he was selected to the 2007 All-America first-team by the National Junior College Athletic Association.

-Stephens went on to enroll at Ole Miss where he played in 2008 and completed his college career in 2009.
+Stephens went on to enroll at the University of Mississippi where he played for the Ole Miss Rebels in 2008 and 2009.

 Professional career

 Atlanta Falcons

-After going undrafted in the 2010 NFL Draft, Stephens signed with the Atlanta Falcons on April 26, 2010.
+After going undrafted in the 2010 NFL draft, Stephens signed with the Atlanta Falcons on April 26, 2010.
 He was released on September 4 and signed to the Falcons' practice squad the next day.
 Stephens spent the entire season on the practice squad and was re-signed to a reserve/future contract on January 18, 2011.
 The Falcons waived him during final cuts on September 3.

 Cleveland Browns

-Stephens was claimed off waivers by the Cleveland Browns on September 4.
+Stephens was claimed off waivers by the Cleveland Browns on September 4, and was eventually moved into a starting role for the team that season.